jonathanhogg/flitter/docs/canvas3d.md

-You can *probably* assume that any external model you load is designed sensibly, but there are a couple of model shading controls that can be used to force specific shading behaviour.
-These are controlled with the following attributes on a model node:
+You can *probably* assume that any external model you load is designed sensibly, but there are a couple of model shading controls that can be used to force specific shading behaviour by generating a new, derived model.

 `flat=` [ `true` | `false` ]
-: Setting `flat=true` will cause all faces to be disconnected so that each face shades as a separate flat surface.
+: Setting `flat=true` will generate a new model with *all* faces disconnected so that each face shades as a separate flat surface.

 :::{note}
-Flat shading will create duplicate vertices at all edges.
-Basically, the model will have the same number of faces, but three distinct vertices per face.
+Flat shading will create a large number of duplicate vertices.
+The new model will have the same number of faces, but three distinct vertices per face.
 :::

 For finer-grained control over shading, there is an edge snapping algorithm that will take a smooth-shaded model, find sharp edges and split them into seams.
-This algorithm can be controlled with these attributes:
+This algorithm can be controlled with the following attributes:

 `snap_edges=` `0`…`0.5`
 : This specifies the minimum edge angle (in *turns*) at which to snap.
 It